CAF Civity

-The CAF Civity is a platform of regional passenger trains which is manufactured by Spanish rolling stock manufacturer Construcciones y Auxiliar de Ferrocarriles.
+The CAF Civity is a family of regional passenger trains which is manufactured by Spanish rolling stock manufacturer Construcciones y Auxiliar de Ferrocarriles.
 Available as both diesel, electric and battery-electric multiple unit, the Civity was first launched in 2010 and received its first order two years later.

-As of 2021, 251 Civity units have been constructed, with a further 254 on order.
+As of 2023, 251 Civity units have been constructed, with a further 261 on order.
 The United Kingdom is the largest customer of the platform with a total of 216 units ordered.

 Description

 The Civity is a modular platform available in four variants, which are diesel, diesel-electric, electric and bi/dual mode.
-Most variants of the Civity platform, with the exception of the Civity UK, have shared bogies and a low floor.
+Most variants of the Civity platform, with the exception of the Civity UK and NSW, have shared bogies and a low floor.